 (9) For an educational institution to limit the use of its facilities to those affiliated with such institution.

-(10) To provide discounts on products or service to students, minors, and senior citizens.
+(10) To provide discounts on products or service to students, minors, veterans, and senior citizens.

 (11) To discriminate in any arrangement for the sharing of a dwelling unit by an individual who is sharing the unit.